evangelosmeklis/MindfulBoo/PRIVACY.md

-# Privacy Policy for MindfulBoo
+# Privacy Policy for BeMindful

+*Last updated: July 2025*

 ## Overview

-MindfulBoo is designed with your privacy in mind.
+BeMindful is designed with your privacy in mind.
 We believe in transparency and want you to understand exactly how your data is used.

 ## Data Collection and Usage